 Dye Penetration Test is also known as Dye Penetration Inspection, Penetrant Test, Liquid Penetrate Inspection, etc.

 Principles of Dye Penetration Test

-Dye Penetration test works on the philosophy of capillary action.
+The Dye Penetration test works on the philosophy of capillary action.
 A liquid with low surface tension can penetrate into a clean and dry surface if the liquid is kept for a certain time called “Dwell Time”.

-Liquid Penetrant has to be applied over the test specimen/object by dipping, spraying or brushing.
+A Liquid Penetrant has to be applied over the test specimen/object by dipping, spraying, or brushing.
 The excess amount has to be removed after the dwell time is over.
 A developer is applied sometimes.
 The main function of the developer is to draw the penetrant out of the flaw making an invisible indication, visible to the inspector.
 Depending on the type of dye used, the dye penetration inspection is performed under white or ultraviolet light.

 Dye Penetration Test Procedure Steps

 Depending on the penetrant system, component size, and discontinuity type, the procedure of the dye penetration test may vary.
 But, their general steps will be similar and can be presented as follows:

 Pre-cleaning and Surface Preparation:

 This is the most important and basic step.
 The examining surface is cleaned from grease, oil, water, paint, or any other contaminants.
 The penetrant must be able to freely enter the discontinuities.
 Cleaning methods may include solvents, alkaline cleaning steps, media blasting, etc. Sometimes, the sample may even require etching to make the defects open to the surface, dry, and free of contamination.